fclaerho/quarkwm/doc/install.md

 ----------------------------

  1. Decompress the archive.
- 2. Update the content of setup.sh:
+ 2. Update the content of setup.sh as needed:
     MEDIUMFONT, SMALLFONT, BIGFONT and XLIBPATH.
  3. Compile: $ ./setup.sh
  4. Modify your .xinitrc.
 If you plan to use qbar, you need those